Are you interested in this innovation?

 Francis Jim Tuscano, Founder

-We often underestimate the young people.
-We leave the big global problems to adults, disregarding the innate curiosity that drives the young people to understand the world.
-Our schools are all about learning what is in the book and seldom about learning in and from the world, where we live in.
+We often underestimate young people.
+We leave the big global problems to adults, disregarding the innate curiosity that drives our young people to understand the world arounf them.
+Our schools are all about learning what from material and textbooks and seldom about immersed learning in and from the world we live in.

 In response to this, in June 2017, the Kids Can!
 Innovation Camp was launched in Xavier School - San Juan, Manila, Philippines in the small makeshift makerspace in the grade school.
 From an inter-after-school-club synergy, the Innovation Camp has become a global collaboration project supported by a global team of educators, who also took the challenge of translating the camp framework into languages such as Polish, Malaysia, Korean, Viet, and Filipino among others.